 There are 2 main streets with lots of shopping possibilities, you can easily spend a few days here without getting bored.

-There is also another good reason to spend at least a couple of nights in Heraklion: Knossos, a must for any trip to Crete.
+There is also another good reason to spend at least a couple of nights in Heraklion, the most famous of all the points of interest in Crete: Knossos, a must for any trip in the island.